-Twenty early-career scientists are selected each year to participate in this rigorous training program.
-TRTH faculty is made up of international leaders in hematology who cover biostatistics and biomarkers, genetics and molecular biology, ethics, and phase I clinical study design.
+Each year, 20 early-career scientists (10 from North America and 10 from Europe) are selected to participate in the prestigious and rigorous training program led by faculty who are international leaders in hematology.
+Topics covered include biostatistics and biomarkers, genetics and molecular biology, ethics, and phase I clinical study design.

 back to top